k-tech-italy/krm3/docs/guides/user/add.md

 # # How to add hours to the task

-Now you're ready to add hours to your task, to do so, click on "+" symbol under the designated day and you will see a popup:
+Click + symbol under the designated day and you will be presented with a popup:

 <img src="/guides/assets/2025-07-08-13-42-57-image.png" style="width: 60%; display: block; margin: auto;">

-You can choose how many hours to add: 2h, 4h, 8h or custom clicking on "More" (You can increment from discrete value of 0,25h):
+If you wish to add anything different from the, 2h, 4h or 8h selection, from the popup box, then click More.
+This allows you to add, in increments of 0.25 hours, you can also add a comment, for the amendment.
+Once you are happy, then click Save, or cancel or delete, if not.

 <img src="/guides/assets/2025-07-08-13-53-48-image.png" style="width: 60%; display: block; margin: auto;">